Article

 1. Finely grind Graham crackers in a food processor.

-2. Add the remaining ingredient and process until well blended.
+2. Add the remaining ingredients and process until well blended.

 3. Press the mixture evenly into a 9-inch pie pan.